josherrickson/josherrickson.github.io/stats-notes.md

 [Mediation with Survey data](stats-notes/svy_gsem_teffects.html): To fit a mediation model in Stata using complex survey data requires using `gsem`.
 Unfortunately, the `gsem` command does not support directly estimating direct, indirect and total effects.
 This documents how to compute them. *Software*: Stata.

-[The "Divide by 4" rule](stats-notes/divideby4.html): An additional tool in interpretiing logistic regression coefficients is the "Divide by 4" rule. *Software*: Stata, though concepts could transfer to other software.
+[The "Divide by 4" rule](stats-notes/divideby4.html): An additional tool in interpreting logistic regression coefficients is the "Divide by 4" rule. *Software*: Stata, though concepts could transfer to other software.

-[Response Surface Modeling](stats-notes/responsesurface.html): An example of visualization after running a "response surface model", aka just regression with an interaction. *Software*: R.
+[Response Surface Model Plotting](stats-notes/responsesurfaceplot.html): An example of visualization after running a "response surface model", aka just regression with an interaction. *Software*: R.